-10. PAY PROFILE
+10. Pay Profile

 - 10.1.
-Annex D shows employees at 1 April 2018 by salary band and then by gender, ethnic origin and disability.
+Annex D shows employees at 1 April 2019 by salary band and then by gender, ethnic origin and disability.
 Salary bands are based on the RG pay scales introduced in May 2011. - 10.2.
 The numbers of black and minority ethnic employees and disabled employees are shown as a proportion of employees who have made a positive declaration. - 10.3.
 Female employees continue to form the greater percentage across all salary bands.
-Each band, apart from Apprentices as shown in RG1, has over 50% women, with the proportion reaching 70.97% in RG3. - 10.4.
-The overall number of employees who have declared a disability across salary bands ranges between 2.25% and 6.67%.
-The proportion of people with a disability is relatively even across most of the bands apart from the highest bands.
+Each band, apart from Apprentices as shown in RG1 and officers in RG9, has over 50% women, with the proportion reaching 64.52% in RG10.
+This is the grade with the highest proportion of women. - 10.4.
+The overall number of employees who have declared a disability across salary bands ranges between 0.00% in RG10 and 6.25% in RG1 (apprentices).